This set of Dairy Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Membrane Filter – 1”.

 c) Chemical treatment

 Explanation: The raw water reservoir would act as clarifier.
-It helps in clarification and reduction of fouling potential of water fed to membrane.
+It helps in clarification and reduction of fouling potential of water fed to a membrane.

 12. Which of the following is a valid name for a test for testing membrane integrity?